Blog post

 Unfortunately, some HD map data challenges remain unresolved.
 Geospatial data often comes in commercial or proprietary formats, and automobile companies and OEMs may lack the resources and technologies to collect it in its native format without quality loss.
 On top of that, each country has its own set of policies governing collecting, safeguarding, and disseminating spatial information.
 Many governments are yet to work on advancing their geospatial data activities.
 Until then, the sharing of geospatial data remains hindered in many cases.

-Solving the Challenges of HD Mapping for Smart Navigation in Autonomous Cars
+Solving the Challenges of HD Mapping for Autonomous Vehicles

 Real-time data streaming issues